Configuring a PHN Portal Device with Your Router

 Portal Not Showing in RouterWait 2-3 minutes after connecting the Portal for it to appear in the connected devices list.
 Try refreshing your router's admin page.

-Sign-In Page Not AppearingConfirm that the DHCP reservation and DNS settings are correctly configured in your router.
+Sign-In Page Not AppearingConfirm that the DHCP reservation is correctly configured in your router.
 Verify the Portal device shows as online in PHN Dashboard.
 Ensure Bypass is turned off.

 Portal Shows Offline in DashboardCheck that the Portal LED is green.
 Verify your internet connection is active.
 Try power cycling the Portal device.